bslassey/base-drafts/draft-ietf-quic-http.md

     {{prioritized-element-types}}).
 When sent on a request stream, this MUST be set to `11`.
 When sent on the control stream, this MUST NOT be set to `11`.

-  DT (Element Dependency Type):
-  : A two-bit field indicating the type of element being depended on (see
-    {{element-dependency-types}}).

   Empty:
-  : A four-bit field which MUST be zero when sent and MUST be ignored
+  : A six-bit field which MUST be zero when sent and MUST be ignored
     on receipt.

   Prioritized Element ID: